 5.1.
-PILLAR I: STATE DUTY TO PROTECT Priority Area 1 Resolution of challenges in terms of law and policy Recommendations (Goal to be achieved) Action Lead Agency/ Jurisdiction Performance Indicators/ Timeline Repeal or amend laws and policies that allow for gender discrimination in the workplace.
-Amend the Gender Equality Act to revoke the exemption in section 17, paragraph 2 of the Gender Equality Act that allows gender-based discrimination for reasons of national security and religion.
+PILLAR I: STATE DUTY TO PROTECT Priority Area 1 Resolution of challe Resolution of challenges in terms of law and policy Recommendations (Goal to be achieved) Action Lead Agency/ Jurisdiction Performance Indicators/ Timeline Repeal or amend laws and policies that allow for gender discrimination in the workplace.
+Amend the Gender Equality Act to revoke the exemption in section 17, paragraph 2 of the Gender Equality Act that allows genderbased discrimination for reasons of national security and religion.
 Ministry of Social Development and Human Security (MSDHS), MoJ Provisions should align the Gender Equality Act with international obligations under CEDAW, ILO Convention No. 111, and accepted UPR Recommendations.
-Timeline: 1 year - 2019 Ratify the ICMW.
-Following ratification, adopt human rights treaties into national law in order to further enhance women's enjoyment of their human rights as recommended by the CEDAW Committee.
-National Council for Peace and Order (NCPO), National Legislative Assembly (NLA) Effective ratification of the ICMW and the International Convention for the Protection of all Victims of Enforced Disappearance (CED), shown through enactment of related laws.
-Timeline: 1 year - 2019 Hold all government offices, including the Royal Thai Police Office, accountable to the Gender Equality Act.
+Ratify ICMW and the CED.
+Following ratification, adopt human rights treaties into national law in order to enhance further the enjoyment by women of their human rights as recommended by the CEDAW.
+NCPO, NLA Effective ratification of the ICMW and the CED, shown through enactment of related laws.
+Timeline: 1 year - 2019 Hold all government offices, including the Royal Thai Police Office, accountable under the Gender Equality Act.
 Mandate the reversal of the recent decisions banning women from police stations and police cadet academies.
-MSDHS; MoJ, Ministry of Labour (MoL) Policies of all government offices, including Royal Thai Police Office, align with CEDAW and the Gender Equality Act by 2019.
-Women make up 25% of the Royal Thai Police Force or police cadet academies by 2021.
-Timeline: 3 years - 2019-2021
+MSDHS; MoJ, Ministry of Labour (MoL) Policies of all government offices, including the Royal Thai Police Office, align with CEDAW and the Gender Equality Act by 2019.